Smengerl/mp3_doorbell/readme.md

 Use hotglue to hold all electronic components in place within the housing (screw terminals, ESP32 and RF player).

 Screw the side wall to the base of the case via the M4 screws.

+Fit the cases to the DIN rail and fix them inserting the hook.

 ## Electronics